ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 can become fully enlightened when th
 mnthers are not in a good degree qualified

-to discharge the duties of the home work stomach of
+to discharge the duties of the home work stomach of a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_drake_ver01:data:sn85026105:00296028046:1858052701:0772/pct:71.886188,85.209353,25.777275,5.247417/!600,600/0/default.jpg"/>
 </td>